marcware/Kata-Fizz-Buzz-Merengojo/README.md

-# Kata-Fizz-Buzz-Merengojo
-kata-fizzbuzz 2017
+# kata-fizzbuzz 2017

 #Context Imagine the scene.
 You are eleven years old, and in the five minutes before the end of the lesson, your Maths teacher decides he should make his class more "fun" by introducing a "game".

 He explains that he is going to point at each pupil in turn and ask them to say the next number in sequence, starting from one.
 The "fun" part is that if the number is divisible by three, you instead say "Fizz" and if it is divisible by five you say "Buzz".